tenzir/tenzir/rfc/002-fault-tolerance/README.md

 updates, such that the catalog can learn about new partitions from other catalog instances.

-Once a catalog learns about a new partition, it will load its sketches so that they become available for querying.
+Once a catalog learns about an addition or deletion of a partition, it will synchronize its internal state by updating the corresponding partition id list of the related table.
+Sketches can be loaded from disk on demand, when they are needed for a lookup.

 Given these requirements, we briefly looked at the following systems with regard to their suitability.